Last updated on July 15th, 2020 at 04:37 pm

 Beat the plateau

-Following the same fitness routine for months may lead to entering plateau.
+Following the same fitness routine for months may lead to reaching a plateau.
 Plateau is more common in bodyweight workouts because of the limitations of “progressive overload”.

 Plateau is nothing but a state of saturation where the body adapts to the same resistance and halts further development.
 Challenging it with additional resistance can help in breaking the state of the plateau.